scikit-hep/fastjet/README.md

 Official FastJet bindings to Python and Awkward Array.

 Main features of Fastjet:
-  * Contains Vectorized, Out-of-core Vectorize (dask), as well as Non-Vectorized interface for Fastjet.
+  * Contains Vectorized, Out-of-core Vectorized (dask), as well as Non-Vectorized interface for Fastjet.
   * Compiled against the complete Fastjet library in C++.
   * Has Awkward Array, Vector, and optionally Dask as dependencies.
   * Provides the functionality to cluster multiple events at a time.